 IBM Cloud Docs

-In a small number of cases, the metrics provided in the CIS dashboard and GraphQL API are based on a sample — a subset of the dataset.
-In these cases, CIS metrics returns an estimate derived from the sampled value.
-For example, suppose that during an attack the sampling rate is 10% and 5,000 events are sampled.
-CIS will estimate 50,000 total events (5,000 × 10) and report this value.
+In a small number of cases, metrics that are provided in the CIS dashboard and GraphQL API are based on a sample—a subset of the dataset.
+In these cases, CIS metrics return an estimate derived from the sampled value.
+For example, if during an attack the sampling rate is 10% and 5,000 events are sampled, CIS estimates the total number of events as 50,000 (5,000 × 10) and reports this value.

 Why sampling is applied